Woodland, California: Climate

+Woodland has a zone 9b botanical plant hardiness climate zone, typical of the Sacramento Valley.

 Summer brings warm days, with temperatures frequently in the upper 90s, but the "Delta Breeze" that blows into the valley through the Carquinez Strait usually makes for comfortable evenings and nighttime temperatures in the upper 50s.
 Occasional heat waves raise the temperature above 100 degrees.
 During late fall and throughout the winter months, Woodland experiences cooler temperatures, rain from storms originating in the Pacific Ocean and Gulf of Alaska, tule fog, and a few mornings of frost and freezing conditions.
 When the chilling fog does not burn off, daytime highs may remain in the 40s or low 50s for several consecutive days.
 Snow is extremely rare in Woodland; the last measurable snowfall occurred on January 28, 2002.
-The Sierra Nevada mountains, about 60 miles to the east of Woodland, receive significant amounts of snow each winter.
-The cool and wet weather becomes much less frequent in April and May as the days gradually get warmer.
+The Sierra Nevada mountains, about 60 miles to the east of Woodland, receive significant amounts of snow each winter, contributing to the cool weather.
+Precipitation becomes much less frequent in April and May as the days gradually get warmer.

 Demographics

-2010
+2020

-The 2010 United States Census reported that Woodland had a population of 55,468.
+The 2020 United States census reported that Woodland had a population of 61,032.
 The population density was 3,985.1 PD/sqmi.
-The racial makeup of Woodland was 23,134 (38.5%) White, 849 (1.4%) African American, 261 (0.4%) Native American, 4,687 (7.8%) Asian, 207 (0.3%) Pacific Islander, 12,488 (22.5%) from other races, and 2,868 (5.2%) from two or more races.
-Hispanic or Latino of any race were 29,380 persons (48.9%).
+The racial makeup of Woodland was 44.6% White, 1.9% African American, 2.0% Native American, 8.7% Asian, 0.4% Pacific Islander, 23.6% from other races, and 18.8% from two or more races.
+Hispanic or Latino of any race were 48.5% of the population.

-The Census reported that 54,483 people (98.2% of the population) lived in households, 156 (0.3%) lived in non-institutionalized group quarters, and 829 (1.5%) were institutionalized.
+The census reported that 98.6% of the population lived in households, 0.5% lived in non-institutionalized group quarters, and 0.9% were institutionalized.

-There were 18,721 households, out of which 7,833 (41.8%) had children under the age of 18 living in them, 9,723 (51.9%) were opposite-sex married couples living together, 2,649 (14.1%) had a female householder with no husband present, 1,176 (6.3%) had a male householder with no wife present.
-There were 1,278 (6.8%) unmarried opposite-sex partnerships, and 113 (0.6%) same-sex married couples or partnerships.
-4,097 households (21.9%) were made up of individuals, and 1,623 (8.7%) had someone living alone who was 65 years of age or older.
-The average household size was 2.91.
-There were 13,548 families (72.4% of all households); the average family size was 3.41.

-The population was spread out, with 15,233 people (27.5%) under the age of 18, 5,574 people (10.0%) aged 18 to 24, 15,254 people (27.5%) aged 25 to 44, 13,383 people (24.1%) aged 45 to 64, and 6,024 people (10.9%) who were 65 years of age or older.
-The median age was 33.7 years.
-For every 100 females, there were 97.0 males.
-For every 100 females age 18 and over, there were 94.2 males.